Tournai Cathedral: Early history

 There was a diocese centered at Tournai from the late 6th century and this structure of local blue-gray stone occupies rising ground near the south bank of the Scheldt, which divides the city of Tournai into two roughly equal parts.
 Begun in the 12th century on even older foundations, the building combines the work of three design periods with striking effect, the heavy and severe character of the Romanesque nave contrasting remarkably with the transitional work of the transept and the fully developed Gothic of the choir.
 The transept is the most distinctive part of the building, with its cluster of five bell towers and apsidal (semicircular) ends.

 The nave belongs mostly to the first third of the 12th century.
 Prefiguring the Early Gothic style, it has a second-tier gallery between the ground-floor arcade and the triforium.
 Pilasters between the round-arched windows in the clerestory help support the 18th-century vaulting that replaced the original ceiling, which was of wood, and flat.

 The transept arms, built in about the mid-12th century, have apsidal ends, a feature borrowed in all probability from certain Rhenish churches, and which would appear to have made its influence felt in the north-east of France, as at Noyon and Soissons.
 The square towers that flank the transept arms reach a height of 83 m.
 They vary in detail, some of the arcade work with which they are enriched being in the round-arched and some in the pointed style.

 Bishop Gautier de Marvis had the earlier Romanesque choir demolished in the 13th century, in order to replace it with a Gothic choir of much grander dimensions, inspired by the likes of Amiens Cathedral.
 The construction of the new choir began in 1242, and ended in 1255.
 The rest of the cathedral was supposed to be rebuilt in the same style as the choir, but this was never attempted, the only later additions being the western porch, and a large Gothic chapel which was built alongside one of the side aisles, whose original walls and windows disappeared in the process.

 The rood screen is a Renaissance masterpiece by Flemish sculptor Cornelis Floris and dates from 1573.

+The glass-stained windows were made by Arnold of Nijmegen and date from 1507.